DanHUMassMed/Licensing-Board-Scrape/README.md

 A robust, object-oriented Python application that scrapes video links, and voting minutes from the Boston Licensing Board website, with built-in support for content downloading, PDF validation and processing, text extraction, deduplication monitoring, and edge case managemnt for exception pdfs.

+See the [Scraper Design Rationale](./docs/Scraper_Design_Rational.md) for an explanation of the design decisions behind this approach.

 ## 🏗️ High-Level Architecture

 The project utilizes a modular, service-based architecture to ensure maintainability and separation of concerns.